Niche perfume meaning: what it is, how it differs, and why it matters

 Why has niche perfumery grown so fast?

-The rise of niche perfumery in the 1990s and 2000s happened against the backdrop of a mainstream fragrance market that had become, in the view of many serious fragrance buyers, increasingly standardised.
+The rise of niche perfumery happened against the backdrop of a mainstream fragrance market that had become, in the view of many serious fragrance buyers, increasingly standardised.
 The same materials — clean musks, woody ambers, fresh citrus — appeared in fragrance after fragrance across different brands.
 The market had optimised for broad appeal, which meant it had optimised away from the specific, the unusual, and the challenging.

 Niche perfumery offered an alternative for people who wanted their fragrance to feel deliberate rather than default.